-- To allow amendments to the lists of undesirable substances prescribed in Directive 2002/32/EC, and to adapt them to scientific and technical developments, we propose incorporating these lists into the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015, the retaining of controls set out in the Directive, and the adjustment of cross references from this legislation to the Directive.
-As part of this we will consider converting powers conferred by the Directive into domestic powers. - To allow the future modification of the category list in Directive 82/475/EEC we propose incorporating the list into the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015 and the adjustment of cross-references from this legislation to the Directive.
+- To facilitate amendments to the lists of undesirable substances that are currently prescribed by reference to the lists in Directive 2002/32/EC, and to make it easier to adapt them to scientific and technical developments, we propose incorporating these lists into the Animal Feed (Composition, Marketing and Use) (Wales) Regulations 2016.
+In addition, we also propose on retaining the controls set out in the Directive, and adjusting cross references from this legislation to the Directive.
+As part of this we will consider converting powers conferred by the Directive into domestic powers. - To facilitate the future modification of the category list that is currently prescribed by reference to the list in Directive 82/475/EEC, we propose incorporating that list into the Animal Feed (Composition, Marketing and Use) (Wales) Regulations 2016 and adjusting cross-references from this legislation to the Directive.